project details

 usability testing

-The usability test evaluated the mobile experience of OpenTable’s new Notify Me feature for fully-booked restaurants.
-The study aimed to determine whether users can effectively understand, navigate, and utilize the Notify Me feature when no tables are available.
+The usability test evaluated the mobile experience of OpenTable's Notify Me feature and AI-suggested alternatives for fully-booked restaurants.
+The study aimed to determine whether users can effectively understand and navigate the Notify Me flow, and whether placing it above AI suggestions reflects the right hierarchy.

 Happy path